jovicon/Django-Chat-App/README.md

-# Django-Chat-App
+# Django-Vue-Chat-App
 Real-time chat interface where multiple users can interact with each other by sending messages.

-# development install
+# Django development install
 python -m venv env

 python -m pip install --upgrade pip